Understand your company's position and learn more about the options available

 However, in some instances disputes between company directors or business partners have the potential to escalate and cause long-term damage to business success.
 When these disagreements lead the company towards the brink of insolvency, action needs to be taken – and quickly.
 But when there are only two directors, each with a 50/50 share in the company, how can the situation be resolved?

 Dispute resolution in the form of mediation can help; using experienced business advisors to negotiate a way forward can help preserve the company’s value and allow for trade to continue.
-In the end, however, the solution might involve removing a director from the limited company, or liquidating regardless.
+In the end, however, the solution might involve removing a director from the limited company, or liquidating regardless to close the company in debt.

 When two directors hold equal shares in a business and disagree on a matter of strategy, or they simply feel there is no future in the partnership, perhaps due to impending divorce, the situation is termed ‘deadlock.’
 There are no additional board members to cast a vote on the next step, and stalemate ensues.